What to expect if you log into Terra with Google SSO but want to work in Terra on Azure.

 3. Find a Terra on Azure workspace (filter billing project by Azure).

 4. Make a clone of the workspace using an Azure-backed Terra Billing Project.

 Once you are in a Terra on Azure workspace, you will automatically be working in Terra on Azure.

 You will find there are some differences between the two versions of Terra!
 Never fear; there is ample documentation to help make the transition easier.

 To keep up-to-date about Terra on Azure functionality, see Overview: Terra on Azure.

-Working in the cloud in Terra on Azure has infrastructure and resource costs, outlined below.
+Working in the cloud in Terra on Azure incurs infrastructure and resource costs, as outlined below.
 For maximum control over where data is stored, increased scalability (ability to store large amounts of data with no effect on performance), and the flexibility to integrate additional analysis apps, we’ve transitioned some infrastructure from Terra-owned to user-owned in Terra on Azure.